-cidal action most effectively through direct contact with foliage and subsequent translocation throughout the plant.
+The herbicidal properties of glyphosate were discovered by Monsanto Company scientists in 1970.
+Glyphosate is a non-selective herbicide that inhibits plant growth through interference with the production of essential aromatic amino acids by inhibition of the enzyme enolpyruvylshikimate phosphate synthase.
+This enzyme is responsible for the synthesis of chorismate, which is an intermediate in phenylalanine, tyrosine and tryptophan biosynthesis (Figure 1).
+This synthetic pathway for amino aromatic acids is not shared by members of the animal kingdom, making blockage of this pathway an effective inhibitor of amino acid biosynthesis exclusive to plants.
+Glyphosate expresses its herbicidal action most effectively through direct contact with foliage, and subsequent translocation throughout the plant.
 Entry via the root system is negligible in terrestrial plants.
-For example, glyphosate applications will eliminate weeds around fruit trees in an orchard without harming the trees, provided that the leaves of the tree are not exposed.
-Glyphosate is predominantly degraded in the environment by microorganisms and through some limited metabolism in plants (Fig. 1); glyphosate ultimately breaks down to innocuous natural substances such as carbon dioxide and phosphonic acid.
+For example, glyphosate applications will eliminate weeds around fruit trees in an orchard without harming the trees, provided the leaves of the tree are not exposed.
+Glyphosate is predominantly degraded in the environment by microorganisms and through some limited metabolism in plants (Figure 2); glyphosate ultimately breaks down to innocuous natural substances such as carbon dioxide and phosphonic acid.

-Roundup herbicide, which contains glyphosate as the active ingredient, was first introduced in 1974 for nonselective weed control (Franz et al., 1997).
-During the past 25 years of commercial use, growers, agricultural researchers, and commercial applicators, working in conjunction with Monsanto Company, have expanded the uses of Roundup.
+Roundup® herbicide, which contains glyphosate as the active ingredient, was first introduced in 1974 for non-selective weed control (Franz et al., 1997).
+During the last 25 years of commercial use, growers, agricultural researchers, and commercial applicators, working in conjunction with Monsanto Company, have expanded the uses of Roundup®.
 These uses have largely focused on inhibiting the growth of unwanted annual and perennial weeds, as well as woody brush and trees in agricultural, industrial, forestry, and residential weed control settings.
-Glyphosate-based products have been increasingly used by farmers in field preparation prior to planting and in no-till soil conservation programs.
-The use of glyphosate in agriculture continues to expand particularly in applications involving plant varieties that are genetically modified to tolerate glyphosate treatment (Roundup-Ready3).
-Today, a variety of glyphosate-based formulations such as Roundup are registered in more than 100 countries and are available under different brand names.
+Glyphosate-based products have been increasingly used by farmers in field preparation prior to planting, and in no-till soil conservation programs.
+The use of glyphosate in agriculture continues to expand particularly in applications involving plant varieties that are genetically modified to tolerate glyphosate treatment (Roundup-Ready®).
+Today, a variety of glyphosate-based formulations such as Roundup® are registered in more than 100 countries and are available under different brand names.
 Although patents for this product held by Monsanto Company have expired in many countries, Monsanto continues to be the major commercial supplier of glyphosate and its formulations, worldwide.